munificent/craftinginterpreters/book/statements-and-state.md

 at the left-hand side expression and figure out what kind of assignment target it is.
 We convert the r-value expression node into an l-value representation.

-This trick works because it turns out that every valid assignment target happens to also be <span name="converse">valid syntax</span> as a normal expression.
+This conversion works because it turns out that every valid assignment target happens to also be <span name="converse">valid syntax</span> as a normal expression.
 Consider a complex field assignment like:

 <aside name="converse">

 You can still use this trick even if there are assignment targets that are not valid expressions.
-Define a **cover grammar**, a looser grammar that accepts both all of the valid expression *and* assignment target syntaxes.
+Define a **cover grammar**, a looser grammar that accepts all of the valid expression *and* assignment target syntaxes.
 When you hit an `=`, report an error if the left-hand side isn't within the valid assignment target grammar.
 Conversely, if you *don't* hit an `=`, report an error if the left-hand side isn't a valid *expression*.